mrismanaziz/Reforestation/README.md

-## Wife told me to take the spider out instead of killing it...
-We had some drinks, cool guy, wants to be a web developer.
+## Did you hear about the scientist who was lab partners with a pot of boiling water?
+He had a very esteemed colleague.